econya/yosis/doc/knowledgebase.md

 * Also removed everything (or most) yarnish in commit
   #037e4aa90b82791f1a85408d926fc19f6486275e .

+However, turbolinks is still active and stimulusjs is used for some "backend" (admin) sugar.

 HTML5 video tag seems to work for now, too (other options: see below).

 ### SiteSettings